 Who is allowed to file a wrongful death lawsuit?

-Most of the time, immediate family members are the ones to file a wrongful death lawsuit and hire wrongful death attorney lafayette in.
+Most of the time, immediate family members are the ones to file a wrongful death lawsuit.
 This might include the surviving spouse, children, parents, grandparents, and/or siblings.
 In addition to bringing a claim for losses suffered by the person who died, they can also attempt to recover the losses that they themselves have suffered as a result of the death.

 Sometimes, for various reasons, family members do not wish to file the lawsuit on their own.
 In those cases, they may request that the court appoint a trustee to do so on their behalf.
 The family has the right to name a specific trustee on the petition, which in turn requires a written consent to serve by the chosen individual.
 This trustee will then be responsible for pursuing the lawsuit.
 Additionally, after the claim has been paid out, he or she will need to provide the court with proof that the proceeds were properly distributed under the law.